-Jenna Campagna, one of our patient advocates, is our on-staff registered nurse with nearly a decade of medical experience.
+Jenna Campagna (Karen Ritter is our current nurse practitioner and patient advocate), one of our patient advocates, is our on-staff registered nurse with nearly a decade of medical experience.
 She speaks to mesothelioma patients and family members every day.
 About their diagnosis.
 About treatment options.
 About how to pay for medical care.
 About their emotional and mental struggles.

 “Many times, people feel like their world has been turned upside down and they don’t know what they need or where to begin,” she said.
 “I try to let them know that knowledge is power and they can get through this difficult time with me by their side.”

 Jenna pledges her professional life to help victims of mesothelioma in any way possible.
 She’s with them every step of the way through treatment, and even further.
 She’s their teammate, through all ups and downs.

 The job comes with a heavy emotional toll — the highest of highs and lowest of lows — and Jenna takes it on because she wants to help people.
 Because, at heart, she’s a nurse.
 She’s one of the bravest people we’ve ever known and an embodiment of everything it means to be a nurse — and why we have a National Nurses Week.

 “People’s strength and perseverance to push through difficult times allows me to not only encourage myself,” Jenna said, “but instill this mentality in others as well.”

 We at Mesothelioma Guide want to recognize the tireless effort that Jenna gives every day to her job.
 We also want all our readers to get to know more about this superhero.
 Below is a Q&A with Nurse Jenna about her professional background, inspiration for becoming a nurse and more.